 Definition of disability

-From 1 September 20171, the definition of ‘disability’ used for employment-related purposes (other than discrimination) in the APS is based on the Australian Bureau of Statistics’ Survey of Disability, Ageing and Carers.2
+The definition of ‘disability’1 used for employment-related purposes (other than discrimination) in the APS is based on the Australian Bureau of Statistics’ Survey of Disability, Ageing and Carers.2

 Persons are considered to have a disability if they have a limitation, restriction or impairment, which has lasted, or is likely to last, for at least six months and restricts everyday activities3.
 This includes: